wefindx/fxy/README.rst

 fxy
 ===
+.. |isympy| replace:: ``isympy``

 Just a convenience imports for scientific functions and packages for calculation.

 -  ``pip install fxy`` to get the import shortcuts.
 -  ``pip install fxy[main]`` to install all libraries except ``xgboost``,